Used 2014 Honda Accord Plug-In Hybrid

 Like the standard Accord, the plug-in hybrid offers similar features and comes in one well-appointed trim level based on the standard Accord Touring trim.
 That includes LED headlights, a rearview camera, Bluetooth, a navigation system and monitoring of vitals like charge status, charging stations and even enabled remote charging controlled by smartphone apps.
 Honda says a full battery charge on a 120-volt outlet will take three hours, while charging on a 240-volt outlet takes less than one hour.

 The family sedan segment is packed with more great choices than ever before, but the field is wide open for plug-in hybrids.
-For now, the Accord competes directly with the 2013 Ford Fusion Energi, which, like the Accord, bundles a lengthy list of winning features into a plug-in package.
-One could also consider the 2013 Chevrolet Volt.
+For now, the Accord competes directly with the Ford Fusion Energi, which, like the Accord, bundles a lengthy list of winning features into a plug-in package.
+One could also consider the Chevrolet Volt.
 It offers approximately three times the electric-only range, though it only seats four and those in back will find cramped quarters compared to the Honda.

 For now Honda will only sell the Accord Plug-In Hybrid in California and New York, so consider yourself lucky if you're interested in the car and happen to live in one of those states.
-We've yet to fully test the 2014 Honda Accord Plug-In, but check back for a complete evaluation in the coming months.

 The 2014 Honda Accord Plug-In Hybrid comes in one well-equipped trim level.

 Standard features include 17-inch alloy wheels, LED headlights, foglamps, dual-zone automatic climate control, full power accessories, a rearview camera, adaptive cruise control, a tilt-and-telescoping steering wheel, an auto-dimming rearview mirror, special "bio-fabric" upholstery, heated front and rear seats, an eight-way power driver seat (with power lumbar), driver memory settings and a leather-wrapped steering wheel.
 Electronic features include Bluetooth connectivity, an 8-inch touchscreen interface, voice recognition, a navigation system and a six-speaker sound system with an iPod/USB interface and smartphone app integration (HondaLink).
 Adaptive cruise control, lane-departure warning and a blind-spot monitor are also standard.

 The 2014 Honda Accord Plug-In Hybrid is powered by a 2.0-liter four-cylinder engine combined with an electric motor.
 Together, they send a total of 196 horsepower to the front wheels through a continuously variable transmission (CVT).
 A 6.7 kWh lithium-ion battery pack powers the electric motor.
 The EPA gives the Accord Plug-In an energy consumption estimate of 29 kWh used per 100 miles (the lower the kWh number here, the better).

 The 2014 Honda Accord Plug-In Hybrid comes with antilock disc brakes, stability and traction control, active front head restraints, front seat side airbags and side curtain airbags.
 Blind-spot monitoring, lane-departure and forward-collision warning systems are also standard.